Chim-Cham/trading-system/README.md

 - A user needs to be able to accept a trade request.
 - A user needs to be able to deny a trade request.
 - A user needs to be able to browse completed requests.

+## User Manual
+This program is a "trading simulator" that allows a user to create an account, add items, make request and accept trades.
+All via terminal inputs.